What types of activities do you do?

 Yes our registration number is EY492688.
 We gained our Ofsted registration in October 2015 and officially opened as a fully outdoors Forest Kindergarten in January 2016.

-Please complete an enrolment form and return it to the nursery along with £25 administration fee to register your interest in a place in the Forest Kindergarten.
-We will then confirm whether FRUK can offer childcare for the sessions required.
-Upon receiving confirmation, settling in sessions will be arranged and all about me and registration forms will need to be completed before the child’s place can be confirmed at the Kindergarten.
-If there is no availability for your desired sessions you may request to go on our waiting list.
+Please complete an enquiry form and return it to us via e-mail along with a £25 administration fee to register your interest in a place in the Forest Kindergarten.
+We will then confirm whether FRUK can offer childcare for the days required.
+Upon receiving confirmation, start date for settling in sessions and all about me forms are completed.
+All registration information will need to be completed before the child’s place can be confirmed at the Kindergarten.
+If there is no availability for your desired days and start date you may request to go on our waiting list.

-It is always a good idea to get your child’s name down as quickly as possible, especially if you have specific sessions in mind.
+It is always a good idea to get your child’s name down as quickly as possible, especially if you have specific days / start date in mind.

-Children need to attend for a minimum of 3 sessions per week (a session is 1 morning or 1 afternoon) or 1.5 full days.
-The more time a child spends at Forest School the deeper the learning and benefits to the child.
+Children need to attend for a minimum of 2 FULL DAYS per week .
+The more time a child spends at our setting the deeper the learning and benefits are to the child from the Forest School ethos.

 Our FRUK team hold Early Years childcare and teaching qualifications and / or Forest School training.
 Find out more about The FRUK Team.